ipfs-inactive/blog/content/post/128-storing-nfts-on-ipfs.md

 ### Linking Overview
 This blog post is not intended to be a comprehensive explanation of CIDs (for that, see other [fantastic resources](https://docs.ipfs.io/how-to/address-ipfs-on-web/#dweb-addressing-in-brief)).
 However, readers should be aware of the following distinctions:

-#### Raw CID
+#### CID

-Self-describing, unique identifier for a piece of content.
+A CID is a self-describing, unique identifier for a piece of content.

 Example: `bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi`

-A CID is the most compact form of IPFS link, which makes it well-suited to storing inside a smart contract.
-When returning links to IPFS data from a smart contract, the CID should be converted to an IPFS URI.
+CIDs should be used inside your application code and in other contexts where it’s unambiguous whether you’re using IPFS or some other system.

+We recommend converting CIDs to IPFS URIs whenever storing them on disk, especially in metadata and blockchain records that can’t be altered after creation.
+Including the ipfs:// URI scheme adds important context to a CID that clearly shows users and automated tooling how to find the content.

 #### IPFS URI